imaitland/blog/md/ownership_in_rust.md

 This understanding neatly plays out in practice, especially when we have nested functions... it is clear that there is only one valid scope at a time.

-> :cow: The scope itself is stored on the stack, which has the implication that there is one valid scope at a time (the stack being a Last In First Out queue), with the variables valid within a scope being destroyed when the scope terminates.
+> 🔭 The scope itself is stored on the stack, which has the implication that there is one valid scope at a time (the stack being a Last In First Out queue), with the variables valid within a scope being destroyed when the scope terminates.
 For example when a function returns, or when there is no more code for a function to run.

 ## Summary